Mohamed26Salah/Daily-Forecast-Baims/README.md

 - 🌐 **API Integration**: The app fetches data from a weather API using Alamofire, based on the selected city’s latitude and longitude.
 - 🗂️ **Caching**: Weather data is cached locally using CoreData to ensure access even when the API fails or the device is offline.
 - 🏗️ **Dependency Injection**: The app uses the [Factory](https://github.com/hmlongco/Factory) package for dependency injection, allowing easy management of dependencies and improving testability.
+- 🧪 **Unit & UI Testing**: Comprehensive unit testing and UI testing to ensure functionality and user experience.

 ## Screenshots 📸